 A passing score on the professional engineering (PE) exam

 A passing score on the Fundamental of Engineering (FE) exam

 A degree from an ABET-accredited engineering program

 Education requirements vary from employer to employer.
-However, a highschool diploma is usually desired for an entry-level position, while on-the-job training and experience is needed for more advanced assembly positions.
+However, a high school diploma is usually desired for an entry-level position, while on-the-job training and experience are needed for more advanced assembly positions.
 Sometimes, training into a specific position will require employer-sponsored technical instruction.